haoch/flink-siddhi/README.md

 ## Contribution

-Welcome to make contribution to code or document by by [sending a pull request](https://github.com/haoch/flink-siddhi/pulls), or [report issues or bugs](https://github.com/haoch/flink-siddhi/issues).
+Welcome to make contribution to code or document by [sending a pull request](https://github.com/haoch/flink-siddhi/pulls), or [reporting issues or bugs](https://github.com/haoch/flink-siddhi/issues).

 ## License